prologin/iorgen/README.md

     - A `"type"` field, containing a string (see the type syntax below)
     - A `"name"` field, containing a string: the variable’s name
     - A `"comment"` field, containing a string: a description of the variable
-    - An optional `"min"` field, if the variable is a integer, or a list (or list or list, or list of list of list, etc) of integers.
+    - An optional `"min"` field, if the variable is a integer, a float, or a list (or list or list, or list of list of list, etc) of integers or floats.
 This will be the minimal value possible for this variable.
 This is used in the Markdown generator to show the constraints, and in some langages generators to check if the size of a list or a string is garantied to be not null.
-The `"min"` field can either be an integer, or a variable name.
+The `"min"` field can either be an integer, a float (if the variable is of type float), or a variable name.
     - An optional `"max"` field (similar to the `"min"` one).
     - An optional `"min_perf"` field: like the `"min"` one, but only used in the case of _performance_ cases, often meaning that the variable will have a very big value.
     - An optional `"max_perf"` field (similar to the `"min_perf"` one).
-    - An optional `"choices"` field, if the variable is a char or a integer, or a list (or list of list, etc) of chars or integers (for this definition a string is considered as a list of chars). `"choices"` is a list of values possible for this integer or char.
+    - An optional `"choices"` field, if the variable is an integer, a float or a char, or a list (or list of list, etc) of integers, floats or chars (for this definition a string is considered as a list of chars).
+      `"choices"` is a list of values possible for this integer, float or char.
       If this list is not empty, then the `"min"` fields and similar fields will be ignored.
     - An optional `"format"` field, containing a string; see the [manual formatting](#manual-formatting) section to know more.
 - An optional `"structs"` field, if your input uses structs, a list of structs.
   Each struct is a map with the following fields:
     - A `"name"` field, containing a string: the struct’s name